OpenGarage/homebridge-og/README.md

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-opengarage-v2
+2. Install this plugin using: npm install -g homebridge-og
 3. Update your config.json configuration file.
 See the example below.

 # Example config.json: